-PetroTal Corp., PetroTal USA Corp., PetroTal Peru S.R.L and Petrolifera Petroleum del Peru S.R.L are committed to respecting human rights, acknowledging the potential impact that our activities and supply chains may have on the economic status and fundamental rights of our people.
+PetroTal Corp., PetroTal USA Corp., PetroTal Peru S.R.L., and Petrolifera Petroleum del Peru S.R.L. are committed to respecting human rights, acknowledging the potential impact that our activities and supply chains may have on the economic status and fundamental rights of our people.
 In line with the Universal Declaration of Human Rights by the United Nations, we prioritize the dignity and rights of all individuals in our value chain of our operations.
-The Company promotes the elimination of child labour, forced labour, illegal discrimination, harassment, human trafficking, and other forms of modern slavery.
 The Company's employees, contractors, subcontractors, suppliers, vendors, and those with whom the Company conducts business must not engage in any practice that constitutes a violation of human rights.
-We train our suppliers and contractors in human rights and share our commitment to human rights within our organization and to our external stakeholders.
-The Company's contracts with third parties contain human rights clauses based on the United Nations Guiding Principles on Business and Human Rights, the United Nations Global Compact, and the International Labor Organization (ILO) Declaration on International Labor Principles.
-The clauses require contractors to comply with applicable modern anti-slavery laws and to report to the Company actions or conduct involving acts of slavery.
-In addition, the Company has an evaluation matrix on Human Rights and Voluntary Principles for security contractors that requires them to have a training plan against the use of force according to national standards.
+We demonstrated a strong commitment to human rights by integrating international standards and principles into our policies.
+This includes respecting and working within the framework the United Nations Guiding Principles on Business and Human Rights, the United Nations Global Compact, and the International Labor Organization (ILO) Declaration on International Labor Principles.
+Furthermore, we are progressively incorporating human rights clauses into third-party contracts, as part of a phased approach applied to new contractual agreements.